exercism/cpp/exercises/concept/power-of-troy/.docs/instructions.md

 What use are the greatest powers, if you cannot use them.
 Your model concentrates on humans, so you want to track the influence of powers.

-Write a _void_ function `use_power` that takes two humans, first: a caster and secondly: a target.
+Write a _void_ function `use_power` that takes two references to humans.
+The first human is the caster and the second represents the target.
 The target's `influenced_by` pointer should be pointed to the power of the caster.

-For simplicity, humans can only be influenced by a single power and this power stays in place even if the caster does not exist any longer.
+For simplicity, humans can only be influenced by a single power.
+This power stays in place even if the caster does not exist any longer.

 ```cpp
 human pamela_isley{};